davidcarboni/encrypted-file-upload/README.md

 Directly accessing this file (for example to move it rather than copy it) would lead to unexpected results (ie a scrambled file).
 The 'getStoreLocation()' method is not provided to help you avoid this happening unintentionally.

+## Testing

+A note on how these classes have been tested.
+The Commons FileUpload test suite has been copied into this project in its entirety.
+It's then been tweaked just enough to point the tests at `EncryptedFileItem` and `EncryptedFileItemFactory`.
+This ensures that these implementations pass the same standard of tests as the implementations in FileUpload.

 ## Encryption